Physical Therapy EMR Reviews

 You should be able to access all the features of your EMR from any device you choose.
 We prioritized platforms that are compatible with PCs and Macs, and with both the iOS and Android mobile operating systems.

-HENO is the all-in-one EMR designed in a physical therapy clinic, by physical therapists for physical therapists.
+The number one-ranked company on our Physical Therapy EMR Reviews is HENO.
+HENO is an all-in-one EMR designed in a physical therapy clinic, by physical therapists for physical therapists.
 It is designed to provide everything you need to run your physical therapy practice in one place, including a fully integrated billing option and an array of features to make managing your practice and treating your patients as easy and intuitive as possible.
 It includes features that other platforms don’t have, making it unique in the PT EMR marketplace.

 Features: